 Nobody wants tender gums, bad breath, and infections.
-That is why it is important to take care of your oral health, especially if you have diabetes.
+That is why it is important to take care of oral health.
 The truth is that anyone can have gum disease.

 But, there is a link between the increased chance of periodontitis and high blood sugar.
 A bacterial infection causes periodontitis that can eventually ruin the supportive bone securing the teeth.

 People with high or fluctuating blood sugar have the highest chance of developing periodontal disease.
-The problem is the glucose.
+The problem is glucose.
 It interferes with the body’s ability to heal and prevent infections.

 Since the mouth can’t get rid of the sticky plague residue without the saliva, gum disease starts to appear.

-Here is how you can do it:
+Here is how we can do it:

 Moreover, make sure to use the medications as the doctor recommended.
 Also, stick to a healthy diet to easily control the blood sugar and prevent any fungal infections in the mouth.
 After all, poor blood sugar control can cause serious problems for the gums.